TanStack/query/docs/src/pages/guides/migrating-to-react-query-3.md

 When `refetchOnMount` was set to `false` any additional components were prevented from refetching on mount.
 In version 3 only the component where the option has been set will not refetch on mount.

+### QueryOptions.queryFnParamsFilter

+The `queryFnParamsFilter` option has been removed because query functions now get a `QueryFunctionContext` object instead of the query key.

+Parameters can still be filtered within the query function itself as the `QueryFunctionContext` also contains the query key.

 ### QueryResult.clear()